 How to stop thinking about someone: If the person you are thinking about was still here, is it possible that they would have changed in some way that you wouldn’t like?
 Is it possible that you would have changed in some way where you no longer like being with them?
 Is it possible that something would have happened to make both of you not a good fit for each other anymore?
 Is it possible that the enjoyable moments you had together would have been over very soon?

-If these 5 tactics didn’t help you, and you have been thinking about someone that broke up with you… then click here for my blog post titled “How To Stop Thinking About Someone That Broke Up With You”
+If these 5 tactics didn’t help you, and you have been thinking about someone that broke up with you… then you can try the following blog posts:

 Thanks for reading “How To Stop Thinking About Someone”!